-The Settings window for this toolbar is shown in the figure below.
+The Settings window for this toolbar (in this case a form toolbar) is shown in the figure below.

 Each row in the Toolbar Items table contains either an Item or Toggle Item corresponding to a toolbar button or toggle button, respectively, or a Separator.
 Use the buttons below the table to add items or separators, change the row order, or delete a row.
 Click the Edit button to display the Settings window associated with each row.
-The figure below shows the Settings window of item1, the Save As item.
+The figure below shows the Settings window of the Browse item.

-The text in the Tooltip field will be shown as a tooltip when hovering over the toolbar button.
+The text in the Tooltip field will be shown when hovering over the toolbar button.
 The text in the Text field will be shown next to the icon, if any; otherwise just the text is shown.
+Similarly you can choose to just have an icon and no text.
 The Icon list, the Keyboard shortcut field, and the Choose commands to run tree represent the same functionality as a button object.
-For more information, see "Button" on page 63.
+For more information, see "Button and Item" on page 69.